-Interactive classes, workshops and activities that offer Independent Living Skills training is offered to help each person develop and strengthen the skills they feel are most important to improve or maintain their ability to live independently.
+Independent Living Skills training is offered to help each person develop and strengthen the skills they feel are most important to improve or maintain their ability to live independently.
 Support can be provided through Zoom.

 People with disabilities give and receive help based on the knowledge that comes through shared experiences.
-Peer support can take place in weekly groups or 1:1.
+Peer support can take place through Zoom..

 Information & Referral

 CILO connects people with disabilities and their families to valuable resources in the community by providing information or making a referral.
 Every day we connect people to government agencies, local programs, other organizations or vendors and suppliers that assist people with disabilities to lead an independent and inclusive life.

 CILO facilitates the Instruction in Self-Advocacy and Workplace Readiness Training modules of Pre-Employment Transition Services (Pre-ETS) through Opportunities for Ohioans with Disabilities (OOD).
 These free 1:1 skill-building services are intended to prepare students with disabilities between the ages of 14 and 21 for their transition to adulthood.
 Instruction includes building self-confidence, practicing effective communication skills, identifying appropriate career interests, encouraging successful decision-making, setting goals, learning how to take responsibility and more.
 Services are primarily provided during the school year, typically during the student’s school day and are coordinated with the special education teacher.
 When schools are out for the summer or during breaks, instruction can take place in an alternate setting including via Zoom.